Legal 4 min read

 Richard ShapiroPartner with Shapiro, Washburn & Sharp Personal Injury Law Firm

-Rick is also a prolific U.S. inventor and designer of consumer wheeled products, holding 18 US patents and numerous foreign patents, and is an international award winning fiction thriller author, who wrote an Amazon #1 best selling suspense novel.
-Check out an interview of Rick about his fiction thriller, Taming the Telomeres.
+Rick is also a prolific U.S. inventor and designer of consumer-wheeled products, holding 18 US patents and numerous foreign patents, and is an international award-winning fiction thriller author, who wrote an Amazon #1 best-selling suspense novel.
+Check out an interview with Rick about his fiction thriller, Taming the Telomeres."

 - Recognized "Best Lawyer" by U.S. News & World Report (since '10)